AmirRezaFarokhy/Hand-control-mouse/README.md

+# Description
+This source code is used to control the computer mouse with our hands.
+We control the mouse with the index finger, and when we raise the second finger, we execute the command to click.

 ## RESULTS
 https://user-images.githubusercontent.com/113052872/191311211-92b4ade2-ba5d-4f7d-b83d-c254677ab7d8.mp4

 ### Requirements
 Running `hand-control-mouse-python` requires:
 * Python 3.7 (tested under Python 3.10.4)
+* pyautogui 0.9.53
+* opencv-python 4.6.0
+* mediapipe 0.8.11

 ### Installation
 In order to test the script please run the following commands: